knative/docs/docs/serving/samples/cloudevents/cloudevents-nodejs/README.md

 ## Build and Deploy the Application

-In the `Dockerfile`, you will see how the dependencies are installed using npm.
+In the `Dockerfile`, you can see how the dependencies are installed using npm.
   You can build and push this to your registry of choice via:

    ```shell